 The basement storage rooms in the stairwell apartments are high-risk flood areas.
-DO NOT store Government furniture and appliances or personal items that can be damaged by water in the basement storage rooms.
+DO NOT store items that can be damaged by water in the basement storage rooms.
 Ensure the exterior basement door areas are clean and free of leaves and debris.
 Also, the use of a portable platform, such as a pallet, will help prevent the flooding of drainage ducts and basements; therefore, preventing loss of personal property.

 Please be aware that basement drains can and do back up.
-Use the basement for storing items only, and place those items on wood pallets from Furniture Management Office (FMO) (subject to availability) to prevent water damage.
+Use the basement for storing items only, and place those items on wood pallets from CFMO (Subject to availability) to prevent water damage.
 Basements are not to be used as living and sleeping areas.
 Under no circumstances is storage of personal property allowed in any portion of the building other than storage rooms/cages or the resident's apartment.
 Personal items stored in unauthorized areas such as attics, basement hallways, utility, boiler, maid or mechanical rooms will be removed without notice.